OctoPrint/OctoPrint/docs/api/fileops.rst

        be overridden with the supplied value.
 Use this if you want to specify things that change often like a different temperature, filament diameter or infill percentage.
 Profile keys are slicer specific.

+     If consecutive slicing calls are made targeting the same GCODE filename (that also holds true if the default is used), the slicing job already running in the background will be cancelled before the new one is started.

    Upon success, a status code of :http:statuscode:`204` and an empty body is returned, unless specified otherwise.

    **Example Select Request**